Douglas L. Allison

 " . . . the best and most sure ball-catcher in the land." - A San Francisco newspaper, in 1869, about Doug Allison

-Doug Allison played ten seasons in the major leagues after being a famous Red Stocking.
-He originally learned to play the game during the Civil War, and stuck with the game afterwards.
-He was on the famous Red Stockings of 1869, and then played in both the National Association and the National League when each was started.
+Doug Allison played ten seasons in the major leagues after being a famous member of the Cincinnati Red Stockings.
+He originally learned to play during the Civil War and stuck with the game afterwards.
+He was on the famous Red Stockings team of 1869 and then played in both the National Association and the National League when each was started.
 He came back years later to play one game in the American Association, going 2-for-3.
+He also umpired four games in the National Association, between 1872 and 1875.

 Civil War account